LeanMCP/leanmcp-sdk/examples/auth0-example/README.md

    - Obtain `access_token`, `id_token`, and `refresh_token`

 2. **Use protected tools**:
-   - Include the `id_token` in the `token` field when calling protected tools
+   - Pass the `id_token` via `_meta.authorization.token` in your MCP request
-   - The `@Authenticated` decorator will verify the token automatically
+   - The `@Authenticated` decorator will automatically extract and verify the token
+   - No need to include the token in the tool's input parameters

 3. **Refresh expired tokens**:
    - When tokens expire, use the `refreshToken` tool with your `refresh_token`